mehulagg/gitlab/doc/user/gitlab_com/index.md

 GitLab.com is fronted by Cloudflare.
 For incoming connections to GitLab.com you might need to allow CIDR blocks of Cloudflare ([IPv4](https://www.cloudflare.com/ips-v4) and [IPv6](https://www.cloudflare.com/ips-v6)).

-For outgoing connections from CI/CD runners we are not providing static IP addresses.
+For outgoing connections from CI/CD runners, we are not providing static IP addresses.
-All our runners are deployed into Google Cloud Platform (GCP) - any IP based firewall can be configured by looking up all
+All GitLab runners are deployed into Google Cloud Platform (GCP).
+Any IP-based firewall can be configured by looking up all
 [IP address ranges or CIDR blocks for GCP](https://cloud.google.com/compute/docs/faq#find_ip_range).

 ## Hostname list

-To configure allow-lists in local HTTP(S) proxies, or other web-blocking software that govern end-user machines, pages on GitLab.com will attempt to load content from the following hostnames:
+Add these hostnames when you configure allow-lists in local HTTP(S) proxies, or other web-blocking software that governs end-user machines.
+Pages on GitLab.com load content from these hostnames:

 - `gitlab.com`
 - `*.gitlab.com`